mlibrary/about-publishing/src/content/features/transforming.md

       - type: quote_slider
         book: "ESC "
         quote:
-          quote: "I feel extremely fortunate to have worked with UMP on my two experimental audiobooks.
-I had long been interested in applying audiovisual tools to the analysis of audiovisual culture, but it was only when I began working with UMP that I felt the confidence to undertake such a project. "
+          quote: I feel extremely fortunate to have worked with UMP on my two experimental audiobooks.
+I had long been interested in applying audiovisual tools to the analysis of audiovisual culture, but it was only when I began working with the Press that I felt the confidence to undertake such a project.
           name: Jacob Smith
-          title: Professor and Associate Chair, Department of Radio-Television-Film, Northwestern University
+          title: Professor of Radio/Television/Film, Northwestern University
         slides:
           - image: ""
             image_alt: ""